2020 Festival submissions OPEN June 1, 2019!

 Q: How many times will my film screen during the festival?

 A: Each film is screened at least twice during the festival by the general public, and may be screened additional times by the jurors since this is a competitive film festival.
+From time to time, we may show a single special screening.
 Each filmmaker will receive a screening schedule so you know the times and venue of your film’s screening.

 Q: How do you select films to be in your festival?